Type 3c diabetes

-Type 3c diabetes (also known as pancreatogenic diabetes) is diabetes that comes secondary to pancreatic diseases, involving the exocrine and digestive functions of the pancreas.
+Type 3c diabetes (also known as pancreatogenic diabetes) is diabetes that comes secondary to pancreatic diseases, involving the endocrine and exocrine (digestive) functions of the pancreas.
 It also occurs following surgical removal of the pancreas.

 Around 5–10% of cases of diabetes in the Western world are related to pancreatic diseases.
 Chronic pancreatitis is most often the cause.

 Presentation

 The symptoms of Type 3c diabetes are the same as other forms of diabetes.
 They include: